Botanical Name: Cyrtomium falcatum

 Light: Bright indirect light

-Water: Aim to keep the potting medium lightly moist at all times.
+Water: Aim to keep the potting medium lightly moist at all times, but not soggy which can lead to root rot.
+Use a pot with a drainage hole.

 Humidity: Moderate (around 40-50% relative humidity).
 If the air is dry, mist the plant every morning or stand the pot on a tray of wet pebbles.

-Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer (such as 10-10-10) diluted by half.
+Fertilizer: Feed monthly spring through fall with a balanced liquid fertilizer (such as 10-10-10) at half the recommended amount.
+Don't fertilize in the winter months when growth is slower.

 Propagation: Divide in spring when it gets too big for its pot (probably every 5 years or so).
 To divide, cut rhizomes so that each piece has a growing tip and at least 3 fronds.